Centre for Analysis of Strategies and Technologies: Major publications

-CAST also publishes the comprehensive daily digest Periscope, which compiles all of the news on Russia's military, defense industry, arms sales, and defense policy from Russian and foreign media sources.
+CAST also publishes the daily digest Periscope, which compiles all of the news on Russia's military, defense industry, arms sales, and defense policy from Russian and foreign media sources.

-CAST has published a variety of books on a variety of defense topics in Russian and English.
-These books, which are often released soon after the events occur, provide an informed Russian perspective on defense issues and developments.
+CAST has published a variety of books on defense topics in Russian and English.
+These books provide a Russian perspective on defense issues and developments.
 In 2008, CAST released the Russian language book Military-Technical Cooperation between Russia and Foreign Countries: A Market Analysis, which gave a detailed analysis of the global arms market and Russia's position within it.
-CAST published the definitive account of the five-day war between Russia and Georgia in South Ossetia in The Tanks of August soon after the conflict ended.
-Their next book Russia's New Army, which was published in both Russian and English, detailed the radical reforms undertaken by Russia Defense Minister Anatoliy Serdyukov.
+CAST published an account of the five-day war between Russia and Georgia in South Ossetia in The Tanks of August.

+Their next book Russia's New Army, which was published in both Russian and English, detailed the reforms undertaken by Russia Defense Minister Anatoliy Serdyukov.
 CAST's next two books, both in Russian, Alien War and World of Khaki: Armed Forces in the System of State Power, analyzed armed conflicts since 1991 and the role of the military in the political affairs of a number of countries, including Pakistan, Turkey, and Algeria, respectively.
 The last two Russian language books from CAST were The Defense Industry and Arms Trade of China and Radio-electronic Warfare: From Experiments of the past to the Future Decisive Front.
-They also published two editions of the English language Brothers Armed: Military Aspects of the Crisis in Ukraine, which analyzed Russia's military operation in Crimea and the ongoing conflict in the Donbass.
+They also published two editions of the English language Brothers Armed: Military Aspects of the Crisis in Ukraine, which analyzed Russia's annexation of Crimea and the war in Donbas.